icook/yota/docs/Nodes.rst

         except KeyError:
             raise FormDataAccessException

-        """ In case they enter something out of bounds """
-        try:
+        # set data to a tuple of values for validatoin
-            return datetime.date(year, month, day)
+        self.data = (year, month, day)
-        except ValueError:
-            return None

-Now aside from our crappy looking form, and some lack of bound specificity everything is peachy.
+Now aside from our crappy looking form, and some lack of bounds checking everything is good.
+Now say we wanted to make this form work with AJAX, and we wanted to make the border of each of the form elements red when there was an error.
+Well this is a problem, because our JavaScript doesn't implicity know how to find the elements.
+Certainly you could use a jQuery selector to find the inputs, but modifying what is passed to your JavaScript presents a slightly more resiliant option.
+This is done through the json_identifiers method.

+json_identifiers
+****************************

 set_identifiers
 ****************************
-This should be pretty self explanatory.
-When the Node is created set_identifiers is called to setup some unique names to be used in the template.
+When the Node is added to a Form set_identifiers is called to setup some unique names to be used in the template.
 Perhaps you'd like a different semantic for automatically titling your date pickers?
+Overriding this function may also be wanted if you're writing a Node with multiple form elements in it.
+This all depends on your preference.

 .. code-block:: python